Table of Contents

 Electrical diagram Scalextric (slot car set).
 Credit: By D.Helber at the English language Wikipedia, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=5674559

-On the left: A typical electric diagram: it shows how slot car sets are connected.
-On the right the Mini Minor.
-Fountain pens – used for the sketches – at the bottom far right.
+On the left: A typical electrical diagram shows how slot car sets are connected.
+On the right, the Mini Minor.
+Fountain pens – used for the sketches – at the bottom, far right.

-Close up of the electrical diagram.
-The transformer (including the rectifier) converts the 230 volts (AC current) to a lower voltage of about 12 volts DC (vintage sets) at 1 Amp for two cars.
-A safe voltage and current for kids to use.
+Close-up of the electrical diagram.
+The transformer (including the rectifier) converts the 230 volts (AC) to a lower voltage of about 12 volts DC (vintage sets) at 1 Amp for two cars—a safe voltage and current for kids to use.

 Sketching tools: Far-right, bottom – Faber-Castell watercolour pencils.
 Watercolour pencils are very convenient and easy to use.
-It is used as typical colouring pencils – then add water with a fine arts paintbrush – and voila, the watercolours produce the magic of flowing colours.
-One can also use watercolour pencils to sketch with, just like colouring pencils.
-No need to add water.
+It is used like typical colouring pencils – then add water with a fine art paintbrush – and voilà, the watercolours produce the magic of flowing colours.
+One can also use watercolour pencils to sketch with, just like coloured pencils—no need to add water.

-Here I have included some of my very basic sketching tools from my sketchbook.
+Here, I have included some of my fundamental sketching tools from my sketchbook.

 More about the author: